 David Wilson Homes (DWH / Millford Grange)

-This site, previously owned by RMC and then Cemex, is now owned by Barratt Homes (developed under their brand – David Wilson Homes).
+This site, previously owned by RMC and then Cemex, was acquired by Barratt Homes (developed under their brand – David Wilson Homes).
 This site is of significance in respect of the Country Park because the planning application for the Millford Grange Housing Development includes the implementation of Phase 1 of Sandgate Country Park.

 Phase 1 of Sandgate Country Park comprises the site to the north of this development (the Old RMC Quarry, see below), plus approximately 18.5 acres of the Sandgate Quarry site – the restored northern area as described above – and connecting footpaths.
 Phase 1 of Sandgate Country Park is described in the Long Term Landscape Management Strategy for Phase 1 of Sandgate Country Park, which was submitted by Barratt Homes as part of the proposal for Millford Grange.

 It was partially on the basis of the provision of Phase 1 of Sandgate Country Park that this planning application was allowed on appeal.
 Millford Grange Appeal Decision Paragraphs 87-93 and 116 refer.